-The almond flour is important to give that nice fine texture in your muffins.
+The almond flour is important to give that nice fine texture to your muffins.

 Mix the wet ingredients plus the grated ginger and add it to the dry ingredients stirring until the batter is smooth.
 Stir in the chopped pear and crystallized ginger.

-The first batch I made I used crystallized ginger and the second batch I made I omitted them.
+For the first batch, I made I used crystallized ginger, and for the second batch, I made I omitted them.
 Although they both tasted great the ones with the crystallized ginger were definitely amazing!

 Make sure to oil the muffin pan or add liners and spray them or brush them with oil or else your batter will stick to the liners.
 Scoop batter in prepared muffin pans, using a 1/4 cup measuring cup or an ice cream scoop.

 Bake in a preheated oven for about 30-35 or until a toothpick inserted in the center comes out clean.

 What Are The Best Pears To Use For Baking?

 The best pears for baking are Bartlett, Anjou, Bosc, Concord.
 You want to choose a pear that isn’t too ripe so that it will hold up while baking.